Arithmetic subgroups of Chevalley group schemes over function fields II: Conjugacy classes of maximal unipotent subgroups: Main results

+The consequences of Theorem~\ref{main teo 2} on the number of conjugacy classes of maximal unipotent subgroups, which we study in \S~\ref{section consequences}, go further than the previously described results.
+Indeed, as we explain in Corollary~\ref{coro max unip sub A principal}, this implies that each unipotent subgroup of $\mathbf{G}(\OS)$ is contained in a $\mathbf{G}(\OS)$-conjugate of the group $\mathbf{U}^{+}(\OS)$ exactly when $\OS$ is a principal ideal domain.
+This shows that the description of maximal unipotent subgroups of the arithmetic group $\mathbf{G}(\OS)$ is analogous to the description of those of $\mathbf{G}(k)$, when $\OS$ is a principal ideal domain.

 Let $p$ be a prime number.
-We say that the torsion of a group $G \subset \mathbf{G}(k)$ is $p$-primary if each finite order element in $G$ has a $p$-power order.
-For instance, if $\mathbb{F}$ is finite of characteristic $p$, then the torsion of any principal congruence subgroup of $\mathbf{G}(\mathcal{O}_{\mathcal{S}})$ is $p$-primary (c.f.~Lemma~\ref{lemma torsion elements in Gamma}).

-The following result describes the group $G_D/U(G_D)$ as the direct product of an ``arithmetic bounded torus'' $T$ with a finitely generated free $\mathbb{Z}$-module.
-The group $T$ is finite whenever $\mathbb{F}$ is finite, so that the following result describes the decomposition in the free part and torsion part of the abelian group $G_D/U(G_D)$.
+We say that the torsion of a group $G \subset \mathbf{G}(k)$ is $p$-primary when each finite order element in $G$ has $p$-power order.
+For instance, if $\mathbb{F}$ is finite of characteristic $p$, then, Lemma~\ref{lemma torsion elements in Gamma} shows that the torsion of any principal congruence subgroup of $\mathbf{G}(\mathcal{O}_{\mathcal{S}})$ is $p$-primary.
+The following result describes the group $G_D/U(G_D)$ as the direct product of an ``arithmetic bounded torus'' $T$ and a finitely generated free $\mathbb{Z}$-module.